GISS GCM ModelE

 Source Code Repository

-The description of configurations for the GISS contributions to the CMIP5 archive can be found here.
+The description of planned configurations for the GISS contributions to the CMIP6 archive can be found here.
+As this project develops and as output data is made available through ESGF and elsewhere, this page is where updates will be posted.

 GISS submitted a number of different configurations to the CMIP3 model data repository at PCMDI.
-Information about the configurations and about updates and known issues are provided on the ModelE AR4 simulations page.
+Information about the configurations and about updates and the known issues are provided on ModelE CMIP3 simulations page.

 The frozen version of the ModelE code used for CMIP3 simulations and the controls for model description papers is denoted as ModelE1 (internal version number 3.0, dated Feb.
 1, 2004).
 This code can be freely downloaded (as a 1.2 MB gzip-ed tar file) from modelE1.tar.gz.